th1j5/ouroboros.rocks/content/en/docs/Start/check.md

 to your /etc/hosts file (it's the IP address of our server and the MD5 hash of _ouroboros.rocks.oping_).

+You will also need to forward UDP port 3435 on your NAT firewall if you are behind a NAT.
+Else this will not work.

 Here are the steps to ping our server over ouroboros:

 Run the IRMd: